-Social Security retirement benefits
+Social Security retirement income benefits

 When you work and pay Social Security taxes (FICA on some pay stubs), you earn Social Security credits.
 You can earn up to 4 credits each year.
 If you were born after 1928, you need 40 credits (10 years of work) to be eligible for retirement benefits.

-How much will your retirement benefit be?
+How much will your retirement income benefit be?

 Your retirement benefit is based on your average earnings over your working career.
 Higher lifetime earnings result in higher benefits, so if you have some years of no earnings or low earnings, your benefit amount may be lower than if you had worked steadily.
 Your age at the time you start receiving benefits also affects your benefit amount.
-Although you can retire early at age 62, the longer you wait to retire (up to age 70), the higher your retirement benefit.
+Although you can retire early at age 62, the longer you wait to access your benefit (up to age 70), the higher your retirement benefit.

 Retiring at full retirement age